lammps/lammps/doc/src/replicate.rst

    The bond discussion which follows only refers to models with permanent covalent bonds typically defined in LAMMPS via a data file.
-It is not relevant to sytems modeled with many-body potentials which can define bonds on-the-fly, based on the current positions of nearby atoms, e.g. models using the :doc:`AIREBO
+It is not relevant to systems modeled with many-body potentials which can define bonds on-the-fly, based on the current positions of nearby atoms, e.g. models using the :doc:`AIREBO
    <pair_airebo>` or :doc:`ReaxFF <pair_reaxff>` potentials.